FHIR/MADFSH/README.md

 Errors logged during this step typically indicate that the format of the input measures was incorrect or corrupted in some way.

+If a a warning of the form `Measure link details not present for measure...` appears, that is an indication that the measure link file doesn't have details for the indicated measure URL.
+Details for the indicated measure should be added to the measure link file, either the project-specific one of the default if in use.
+See the **measureLinkFile** configuration option for details.

 ### Aggregating Data Requirements Across Measures

 During this step, MADFSH is pulling the data requirements out of the input